 Hinchingbrooke Country Park covers 170 acres of open grasslands, mature woodland and lakes.
 It is a great place to visit for families, nature spotters, dog walkers and those who wish to enjoy the great outdoors.

 Since 2018 Hinchingbrooke Country Park has held the Green Flag Award, which recognises and rewards the best parks and green spaces internationally.

 The park has a wealth of wildlife, whether you are armed with a camera or binoculars!
 All three species of British woodpecker can be seen here, along with nuthatch and marsh tit or you may be lucky enough to spot an otter or a kingfisher.

 Whether you are walking the dog, exploring with your children, having a picnic or enjoying tea and cakes or ice creams from the cafe, we are sure you will enjoy your visit.

-Directions to the park can be found in our information leaflet [PDF, size unavailable].
+View our printable information leaflet [PDF, size unavailable].